Tencent/rapidjson/doc/tutorial.md

 ![Copy semantics makes a lots of copy operations.](diagram/move2.png)

-The object `o` needs to allocate a buffer of same size as contacts, makes a deep clone of it, and then finally contacts is destructed.
+The object `o` needs to allocate a buffer of same size as `contacts`, makes a deep clone of it, and then finally `contacts` is destructed.
 This will incur a lot of unnecessary allocations/deallocations and memory copying.

 There are solutions to prevent actual copying these data, such as reference counting and garbage collection(GC).